cribalik/cm_shader/README.md

 ## 2. Include `cm_shader.h` and `cm_shader.c` into your project.

-`cm_shader.c` is written in a single-header-library style, so you can safely include it into your own C file without fear of name collisions.
+`cm_shader.c` is written in a single-header-library style, so you should be able to safely include it into your own C file without fear of name collisions.

 ```c++
 #include "cm_shader.h"